 Weekly Totals

-Weekly totals is a great tool to track staffing levels and to easily spot gaps in your schedule.
+Weekly totals are a great tool to track staffing levels and to easily spot gaps in your schedule.
 It allows you to view weekly hour totals, including the number of shifts and users, as well as the number of published/draft and assigned/unassigned shifts per week.
 Hover over each of the categories (hours, shifts, and users) to view a total breakdown for each.

 Additional User Info